Ruan Fangfu

-Ruan Fangfu (阮芳赋) also called Fang Fu Ruan is a Chinese physician and medical historian.
+Ruan Fangfu (阮芳赋) also called Fang Fu Ruan is a 20th and 21st century Chinese physician, medical historian and human rights activist from Jiangxi, China.
+He is renowned for his extensive research into the relationship between Chinese culture and sexuality.
+His publications in the early to mid 1980’s helped reform Chinese public opinion on sexuality and directly influenced the creation of numerous private and state sexology and family planning organizations.
+In America, Ruan Fangfu worked as a respected researcher and professor at Texas Technical University and the New York State University at Buffalo.
 He is editor and author of A Chinese manual of Sex Knowledge (性知识手册, Xingzhishi Shouce, 1985).
 His most famous work is Sex in China: Studies in Sexology in Chinese Culture (1991).
-He is a member of the International Encyclopedia of Sexuality (IES).
+He is also a member of the International Encyclopedia of Sexuality (IES).